 At Lake Mulwala, you can target

-Effective fishing techniques at Lake Mulwala include trolling hard-bodied lures in the deeper channels and casting lures such as Spinnerbaits, lipless crankbaits, hard-bodied lures, soft plastics and surface lures along the shallows and banks.
-We would highly recommend when fishing here concentrate your time and effort casting lures towards and suspending baits hard up against the visible structure and depth changes.
+Effective fishing techniques at Lake Mulwala include trolling hard-bodied lures and casting lures such as spinner baits, lipless crank baits, hard-bodied lures, soft plastics and surface lures in open water, along the shallows banks and of course, as close to any structure in which fish will reside.
 Many of the largest fish are often caught amongst the timber.
-The trick here is to present a lure or bait and tempt the bigger ones out of the structure they are residing in for a reaction strike.
-Cod love the cover of structures such as trees and submerged logs and many of the big cod have been caught casting large surface lures in these areas.
+The trick here is to present a lure or bait and tempt the bigger ones out of the structure they reside in for a reaction strike.
+Cod love the cover of structures such as trees and submerged logs, and many of the big cod have been caught casting large surface lures in these areas.

 Lake Mulwala Boat Ramp

-- Majors boat Ramp, located off Wrights Road.
+- Majors Boat Ramp is located off Wrights Road.

 - Woodland’s boat ramp of Buchanans Road.
 Limited parking and launching can be tricky in shallow conditions.

-- The township of Yarrawonga has several boat ramps.
-One at the yacht club off River Road. and another located off Bank Street next to the water slide.
+- The township of Yarrawonga has several boat ramps, one at the yacht club off River Road and another at Bank Street next to the water slide.

-- The township of Mulwala also has a few including near the Water Ski Club, another near the water slide near the steam train off Melbourne Street and finally a ramp opposite Lakeside Caravan Park off Corowa Road.
+- The township of Mulwala also has a few, including one near the Water Ski Club, another near the water slide near the steam train off Melbourne Street and finally a ramp opposite Lakeside Caravan Park off Corowa Road.

-When boating and kayaking on Lake Mulwala be mindful of the wind.
-This lake is open and exposed and the swell/waves can get up to a meter and really catch you by surprise so always be prepared and check weather forecasts before fishing.
-On windy days you could consider fishing on the Murray River below the weir wall or the near Bundelong which are often sheltered from the wind.
+When boating and kayaking on Lake Mulwala, be mindful of the wind.
+This lake is open and exposed, and the swells/waves can get up to a meter and really catch you by surprise, so always be prepared and check weather forecasts before fishing.
+On windy days, you could consider fishing on the Murray River below the weir wall or near Bundelong, which are often sheltered from the wind.

 Best fishing lures at Lake Mulwala